 (3) If the performance of a function of a community corporation requires a special resolution or ordinary resolution and a scheme manager is authorised to perform the function, the scheme manager may perform the function only if a vote has been taken on a proposed resolution and it has been passed as an ordinary or special resolution, as the case requires.

-(4) An Australian legal practitioner does not act as a scheme manager in providing services that can, under the Legal Profession Act 2008, be provided only by an Australian legal practitioner.
+(4) A legal practitioner does not act as a scheme manager in providing services that can, under the Legal Profession Uniform Law (WA), be provided only by a legal practitioner.

 (5) A scheme manager cannot be authorised to perform any of the following functions —